 The limitations under this “Limitation of liability” section apply with respect to all legal theories, whether in contract, tort or otherwise, and to the extent permitted by law.
 The provisions of this “Limitation of liability” section allocate the risks under this Contract between the parties, and the parties have relied on these limitations in determining whether to enter into this Contract and the pricing for the Services.

 Nothing in the Contract excludes the liability of either party: (a) for death or personal injury caused by its negligence; or (b) for fraud or fraudulent misrepresentation.

-Customer will indemnify us (and keep us indemnified), defend, and hold us harmless from and against any and all losses, damages, third party claims, actions, suits, proceedings, and demands arising from or related to Customer’s or any of its Authorised Users’ violation of the Contract or the User Terms, or any claim from an individual whose personal data is processed by us when providing the Services (except where such claim results from our breach of the Contract).
+Customer will indemnify us (and keep us indemnified), defend, from and against any and all losses, damages, arising from third party claims, actions, suits, proceedings, and demands caused by Customer’s or any of its Authorised Users’ violation of the User Terms.

 The Receiving Party will (a) take at least reasonable measures to prevent the unauthorised disclosure or use of Confidential Information, and limit access to those employees, affiliates and contractors who need to know such information in connection with the Contract; and (b) not use or disclose any Confidential Information of the Disclosing Party for any purpose outside the scope of this Contract.
 Nothing above will prevent either party from sharing Confidential Information with financial and legal advisors; provided, however, that the advisors are bound to confidentiality obligations at least as restrictive as those in the Contract.